nordfalk/jsyntaxpane/README.md

 Once you are done, and built your lexer, you can change the `SyntaxTester` to test your lexer.
 Modify the Tester class to use your lexer instead of the built in ones.
 Whenever the caret is moved, the Token under the caret is displayed in the line below.
 That makes testing very easy.

-_If you create Lexers, please consider contributing them here._
+_If you create Lexers, please consider contributing them._

-## Version 0.9.5 ##
-  * Reflection type completions for Java (F1)
-  * Added support for HTML and XPath
-  * Added pop-up menus to all kits (right-click).
-  * Overhauled the Configurations classes. much easier to use and maintain.
-  * b11 _Code templates for Java and others_